Common Soft Tissue Injuries after a Car Accident

 The fact is that the average person is not going to be able to assess the extent of their injuries.
 Seeing a physician as soon as possible after an accident is critical to finding out what damage has been done and beginning treatment to facilitate your recovery.
 Without prompt attention, your injuries could worsen and cause you pain for months or even years to come.
 While some soft tissue injuries may heal over time with rest, others may require physical therapy or even pain management care.
 In more serious cases, you could need surgery to repair the damage.

 The connection between a soft tissue injury and a car accident is not always easy to prove.
 For example, when an individual has a tear to the cartilage areas around their knee following a crash the opposing side may claim the damage came from another source such as overuse.
 Without a proper medical diagnosis and opinion, it can be hard to show the collision caused the injury.

 While you would think that a person injured in a car accident would be fairly compensated for their medical injuries and expenses, an unfortunate reality is that insurance companies will sometimes do everything they can to avoid paying the injured party.
 You need an experienced personal injury attorney to assist you in gathering and presenting evidence regarding your injuries.
 Without this advocacy, you risk not be adequately paid for your damages.
 Your attorney can provide the advice you need to describe your injuries and establish your need for compensation.

 At the Draper Firm, we have experience helping our clients get the help and compensation they deserve for their injuries.
 We are ready to fight for you!
-Contact us online or at 866-767-4711 today to set up your free, no-obligation consultation in one of our three locations: St. Cloud, Kissimmee, and Orlando.
+Contact us online or at 866-767-4711 today to set up your free, no-obligation consultation in one of our two locations: Kissimmee, and Orlando.